nazavode/zirkon/docs/source/getting-started/introduction.rst

      w = Float()
  >>>

-The validation result itself is a Config object having ValidationErrors as values.
+The validation result itself is a Config object having KeyValidationErrors as values.

  >>> validation = schema.validate(config)